altcp/gdemandfcast/README.md

 </div>

 You can see the list of available releases on the [GitHub Releases](https://github.com/altcp/gdemandfcast/releases) page. &nbsp;
 We use [`Release Drafter`](https://github.com/marketplace/actions/release-drafter).
-As pull requests are merged, a draft release is kept up-to-date listing the changes, ready to publish when you’re ready.
-With the categories option, you can categorize pull requests in release notes using labels.
+As pull requests are merged, a draft release is kept up-to-date listing the changes.
 <p>&nbsp;</p>